team-telnyx/devrel/node/Send_message_using_svelte/README.md

  1. Sign up for Telnyx account
     > Set up a developer account with Telnyx from https://telnyx.com/sign-up.

- 2. Obtain a number with SMS capabilities for auto-responder app
+ 2. Obtain a number with SMS capabilities for the app
     > After creating an account and signing in, you need to [acquire a number](https://portal.telnyx.com/#/app/numbers/search-numbers) for the application.
 Search for a number by selecting your preferred 'Region' or 'Area Code'.

     > Make sure that the number supports SMS feature(Very Important!) as it will be used by our application.